Relay Logic for Industrial Control Panels Part 1

 Critical thinking questions

 1. Use DigiKey and supporting manufacturer web pages to locate a 22 mm momentary pushbutton featuring dual contacts such that one set is normally open and the other is normally closed.
 Note that most manufactures offer pushbuttons as part of a family of interrelated components.
 Your cart for a single pushbutton could contain a single assembly or up to 4 of 5 individual components.
-To get started, please consider this introduction using AEO switches.
+To get started, please consider this introduction using EAO switches.

 2. Modern multimeters feature a continuity test that will beep when the probes encounter a low resistance.
 Locate the technical manual for your meter to determine if this is a suitable way to test rung continuity in a 24 VDC or a 120 VAC industrial system.